One-Sentence Summary

 Tools

-- Can do automated disassembly without user interactions.
+- Support automated disassembly without user interaction

-Analysis of the tools
+Analysis of the Tools

 Evaluation